 Being part of the graduate student community at the University of Tennessee, Knoxville, offers you the chance to interact with a very diverse and vibrant student population.
 You are encouraged to take advantage of the opportunity to communicate with and engage with many graduate students, both domestic and international.
 The university provides many resources for graduate students, and the Graduate Student Life area of the Graduate School website can help you find what you need.

 As an international graduate student, you may find the following resources of special interest.

-- The CIE is the premiere organization on the UT campus for engaging internationally.
-The CIE can help find student organizations and events to feel part of your own culture and to discover others.
+- The CGE is the premiere organization on the UT campus for engaging internationally.
+The CGE can help find student organizations and events to feel part of your own culture and to discover others.

 - The International House

 - The International House aspires to educate and engage all students in order to help them participate as members of a global society.

 - The English Language Institute